PeterVantomme/pdf_processor/README.md

 **All URI's besides register, token, refresh and docs require an authorization header with Bearer {token}**

 ## Changelog:
+10/06/2022
+- Known bug: docker not detecting image.
+Solution: first use docker build, then use docker-compose up

 08/06/2022
 - Extended exceptions
 - Fixed reponse header to return application:json contenttype header